Sariyya Khalilova: Murder

-Sariyya Khalilova was brutally murdered in Baku in January 1933 by her own family - her father and brother.
-This crime is considered a typical example of the fanatical opposition to innovative women.
-Sariyya Khalilova was an activist in the movement for women's liberation from the veil in Azerbaijan and one of the first women to throw off the veil.
+Sariyya Khalilova was brutally murdered in Baku in January 1933 by her father and brother.
+Khalilova was an activist in the movement for women's liberation from the veil in Azerbaijan and one of the first women to throw off the veil.

-The funeral of Sariyya Khalilova turned into a serious protest against the pillars of the old, patriarchal-superstitious way of life of women, and thousands of women attended the funeral.
-Workers and peasant women in factories, plants, collective farms and state farms expressed their deep anger at the murder of Sariyya and vowed to fight even more stubbornly for their rights.
+The funeral of Khalilova turned into a protest against the traditional patriarchal way of life for women, and thousands of women attended.
+Workers and peasant women in factories, plants, collective farms and state farms expressed their deep anger at the murder of Khalilova and vowed to fight even more stubbornly for their rights.

 Sariyya was stabbed to death by her brother at the age of 36.
-According to some sources, her father was also involved in this crime and to save the life of his beloved son, had no choice but to take responsibility for the murder.
-In his old age, he was presented to society as a terrible murderer and imprisoned.
+According to some sources, her father was also involved and took responsibility for the murder in order to protect his son.
+Her father was then imprisoned.

-In those days, mostly women from all large industrial enterprises of Baku wrote appeals to the leading bodies of the republic, and even to Moscow,(at that time, Azerbaijan was part of the USSR) demanding that the murderer be sentenced to death.
+In response to Khalilova's murder, women working in the main industrial enterprises of Baku wrote appeals to the leading bodies of the republic, as well as to Moscow (Azerbaijan was then part of the USSR), demanding that the murderer be sentenced to death.
 Thus, a short trial was organized.
-Sariyya's father was sentenced to death and shot without hesitation in the courtyard of the Bayil prison.
+Khalilova's father was sentenced to death and shot in the courtyard of the Bayil prison.

-The entire city and state structures knew that Saria was murdered by her own brother, Alakbar, and he was sentenced to 10 years in prison.
+It was widely known among the city and state structures that Khalilova was murdered by her own brother, Alakbar, and he was sentenced to 10 years in prison.